 Often simply referred to as the Village, the Village of La Jolla is the city’s downtown business district.
 Browse one-of-a-kind boutiques, art galleries and jewelry stores or dine at world-class restaurants offering Mexican cuisine and fresh seafood.
 Shopping presents upscale and unique options with designer fashions, custom jewelry, ornate antiques, oriental rugs and exotic cars.
 Book a guided historic tour for an insider’s glimpse of the neighborhood and view its Spanish and eccentric modern architecture.

 Rising more than 800 feet from the ocean, the Mount Soledad Veterans Memorial features the iconic Mount Soledad Cross and panoramic views of La Jolla, San Diego and Mexico.
 The Veterans Memorial honors more than 3,500 veterans, living and deceased, from the Revolutionary War to current conflicts.
 Black granite plaques include a picture of the veteran with a brief summary of their military experience.

 Local tip: Visit at sunrise or sunset for the best views.

-Undergoing a major renovation and expansion to double its size and quadruple its galleries, MCASD La Jolla offers a second location to the main museum in downtown San Diego.
+With a major renovation and expansion that doubled its size and quadrupled its galleries, MCASD La Jolla offers a second location to the main museum in downtown San Diego.
 Take in fabulous ocean views as you browse art, eat lunch on the patio at the Museum Café and shop the Museum’s X Store.